elastic/enterprise-search-zoom-connector/README.md

 ```yaml
 enable_document_permission: Yes
 ```
+By default, it is set to `Yes` i.e. the connector will try to sync document-level permissions.
 #### `zoom.user_mapping`

 The pathname of the CSV file containing the user identity mappings for [document-level permissions (DLP)](#use-document-level-permissions-dlp).